gardener/gardener/docs/usage/observability/logging.md

   1. Authenticate via basic auth to gain access to Plutono.
   The secret containing the credentials is stored in the project namespace following the naming pattern `<shoot-name>.monitoring`.
-  In this secret you can also find the Plutono URL in the `url-plutono` annotation.
+  In this secret you can also find the Plutono URL in the `plutono-url` annotation.
   For Gardener operators, the credentials are also stored in the control-plane (`shoot--<project-name>--<shoot-name>`) namespace in the `observability-ingress-users-<hash>` secret in the seed.

   1. Plutono contains several dashboards that aim to facilitate the work of operators and users.